 11. Make It a Date

-After your session is over, you’ve already done all the hard work to look amazing, and trust me; you will be starving!
-Tell your partner in advance to plan a date night so that he can whisk you off to a fancy meal right after.
-It might be the last night out you have in a long time!
+After you’ve done all the hard work to look amazing and your session is over, trust me, you will be starving!
+Tell your partner to plan a date night in advance so he can whisk you off to a fancy meal right after.
+It might be your last night out for a long time!

 12. When in Doubt, Do the Photos

 If you are on the fence about whether or not to do maternity pictures, you are not alone.
 Most moms-to-be that I talk to feel the same.
 My best advice is that if even a tiny piece of you thinks you might want these photos, do them.
 Once that baby arrives, there is no going back in time.
 Even though I didn’t feel my best at any of my maternity photoshoots, I would have so much regret now if I hadn’t done them.
 Remember, these photos aren’t just for you.
-These photos will be a gift to your new baby, and they will mean so much to both of you down the road.
+These photos will be a gift to your new baby and will mean so much to both of you.